Meet Your Pet Travel Guides

 Gio & Tafoukt

-Border Collie mix (rescue from Morocco) 20kg cargo
+Border Collie mix 18kg cargo

 Writing style: Soulful storytelling, rescue perspective & multicultural insight